Ester Masane and Deborah Zuluka are sisters

 This is because they do not have surnames in the manner which people outside of Africa do – instead, they have clan names.

 Like most Ugandans, rather than receiving given names and surnames at birth, Ester and Deborah received religious names and clan names.

 Each family member receives his or her own individual clan name.
 As a result, a mother,

 When a Ugandan hears a clan name, they are able to associate that name with a certain clan, or with the region where a given clan comes from.

 For example, the clan names Masane and Zuluka are from Busoga, a region located just across the Nile River from Nkokonjeru, the main location for CARITAS child sponsorship programs in Uganda.

 In many ways, a clan is like an extended family, meaning clan names, like surnames, can help to identify family ties and relationships.
 With a few exceptions, people from the same clan are regarded as family members and are not allowed to intermarry.

-As a result of different naming customs, the names of many Ugandan children in CARITAS child sponsorship programs differ even among siblings and family members, and often indicate birth order, a proverb, or some other information.
+As a result of different naming customs, the names of many Ugandan children in child sponsorship programs differ even among siblings.
 If you sponsor a Ugandan child, consider asking them which clan they are from, and whether their name has any special significance.